Herb Spiral Design

 You can also orientate herb spirals so they are built in the same direction that water flows down a drain.
 Water rotates down a drain in a clockwise direction in the Northern hemisphere, and anti-clockwise in the Southern hemisphere.
 Likewise, in the herb spiral garden.
 In our Southern hemisphere here in Australia, the bottom of the spiral where the pond is sited (if using one) faces south.
 A southern position helps reduce evaporation and maximise moisture and shade.
-The reverse applies for the Northern hemisphere.
+The reverse applies to the Northern hemisphere.

 Affiliate Links: Your support of this site is appreciated!

-Before I share some of the benefits of this herb spiral design, take a moment to visualise the concept with this video.
+Before I share some of the benefits of a herb spiral design, take a moment to visualise the concept with this video.
 It shows you how you can also build a herb spiral in an oval shape to take advantage of a sunnier position and plant it out with vegetables instead of herbs.

 15 Benefits of a Herb Spiral Design